-- Weaker than envisaged operating performance due to lower volumes or margins - Increase in consolidated debt to PBILDT beyond 3 times - Any material increase in exposure to overseas subsidiaries, beyond existing levels
+- Weaker than envisaged operating performance due to lower volumes or margins . - Any significant debt funded capex or increase in consolidated debt to PBILDT beyond 3 times. - Any significant increase in share pledge by the promoters. • - Any material increase in exposure to overseas subsidiaries, beyond existing levels.

-Detailed description of the key rating drivers

-Key Rating Strengths
+Detailed description of the key rating drivers Key Rating Strengths